Skip to content

 When Watchmaking Meets Musical Legend

-Behind a discreet facade in Paris's 20th arrondissement lies a place where time isn't measured, it's shaped.
-To celebrate the 10th anniversary of the INITIAL collection , we chose to set up shop in the legendary Studio Ferber.
+Behind an unassuming facade in Paris's 20th arrondissement lies a place where time isn't measured, it's shaped.
+To celebrate the 10th anniversary of the collection INITIAL, We chose to set up shop in the legendary Studio Ferber.

 Ferber: A monument of French culture

-Entering Ferber is like stepping into music history.
-Founded in 1973 by René Ameline , this studio has become a sanctuary for some of the greatest artists.
-It's here that Gainsbourg's wisps of smoke met the genius of Bashung, the madness of Higelin, and more recently, the demanding electronic sound of Daft Punk and the poetry of Jean-Louis Aubert.
+Entering Ferber is like entering music history.
+Founded in 1973 by René Ameline, This studio has become a sanctuary for the greatest artists.
+It is here that Gainsbourg's smoke-filled wisps met Bashung's genius, Higelin's madness, and more recently, Daft Punk's electro demands or Jean-Louis Aubert's poetry.

-The aesthetics of the space are an immediate source of inspiration.
+The studio's aesthetic is an immediate source of inspiration.
 Between the vintage woodwork that warms the acoustics, the massive analog consoles with their myriad faders, and the subdued lighting, the studio offers a unique visual texture.
 For us, this setting echoes the exacting standards of a watchmaking workshop: every button, every potentiometer, and every microphone has its place, just like every component of our movements.

 Rhythm and precision